-As shown in the Association's Consolidated Income and Expenditure Account on page 18, the year ended with a profit on the technical account of $\mathfrak{L}1.7$ million (2020: $\mathfrak{L}0.1$ million).
-After investment income, exchange gains/losses and taxation, there was an overall loss for the year of $\mathfrak{L}0.06$ million (2020: $\mathfrak{L}0.15$ million surplus).
-The loss for the year was mainly caused by increased premium levels, more than offset by an exchange loss for the year.
+As shown in the Association's Consolidated Income and Expenditure Account on page 18, the year ended with a loss on the technical account of £0.6 million (2021: profit £1.7 million).
+After investment income, exchange gains/losses and taxation, there was an overall profit for the year of £0.08 million (2021: loss of £0.06 million).
+The profit for the year was mainly caused by reduced premium levels, offset by an exchange gain for the year whereas the prior year saw a considerable exchange loss.

-The combined loss ratio for the year stands at 87% (2020: 99%) excluding the impact of foreign currency on the Association's results.
+The combined loss ratio for the year stands at 106% (2021: 87%) excluding the impact of foreign currency on the Association's results.

-During the year under review the Association has seen an increase in premium levels driven mainly by a weakening in Sterling relative to US Dollars early in the year.
+During the year under review the Association has seen a reduction in premium levels driven mainly by a strengthening in Sterling relative to US Dollars early in the year.
 Since a large proportion of the Association's business is written in US Dollars, the value of Sterling, relative to US Dollars, has an impact on the Association's results and represents a risk for the Association should Sterling strengthen.
 To manage this risk the Association hedges its US Dollar premium income through the use of forward currency contracts as further detailed in notes 4 and 13 of the financial statements.
+This resulted in an other comprehensive loss of £1.36 million (2021: income of £2.22 million) as a result of a strengthening in Sterling which impacted the Associations open derivative contracts that hedge future premium as represented by the movement in the Association's hedging reserve.

-The loss for the year led to a reduction in the Association's accumulated Income and expenditure account reserves (shown on the Balance Sheet of the Association, set out on page 19) from a surplus of £4.79 million at 20 February 2020 to a surplus of £4.73 million at 20 February 2021.
+The profit for the year led to an increase in the Association's accumulated Income and expenditure account reserves (shown on the Balance Sheet of the Association, set out on page 19) from a surplus of £4.73 million at 20 February 2021 to a surplus of £4.81 million at 20 February 2022.
 In terms of cash flow the Association's short-term deposits and cash and cash equivalents are sufficient to cover its net claims reserves.

-The Association's gross claims reserves at 20 February 2021 were £27.76 million (2020: £29.26 million), an overall decrease of £1.50 million in the year which was mostly offset by a decrease in the Association's reinsurance claims reserves.
+The Association's gross claims reserves at 20 February 2022 were £28.64 million (2021: £27.76 million), an overall increase of £0.88 million in the year which was mostly offset by an increase in the Association's reinsurance claims reserves.